We exist to keep alive the memory of 77 Squadron Royal Air Force, all who served in it and especially those killed in action.

 The Association is open to all with an interest in the squadron; and especially welcome if you are related to someone who served with the squadron in whatever capacity.

+The squadron was disbanded in 1963.
 Like all other WWII organisations, we are increasingly and inevitably losing our veterans.
 It is all the more important therefore that we pass on their experiences and sacrifices made by their comrades.
 We are one of the few active wartime squadron associations as we are proud to say that the interest from descendants and from the general public is increasing rather than diminishing as we embrace the digital era.

 We are all volunteers on the committee which now comprises: